yamierick/CRNA/content/_index.md

 Catch up on the latest happenings and join in the fun at our upcoming events.

+We have our holiday party Thursday, December 14th with special guest Councilwoman Jeanette Martinez!!!

 {{< gallery images="/img/event1.jpg,/img/event2.jpg" >}}

 ### Get Involved